A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Conclusions and discussions

 \section{Conclusions and discussions}

-An environmentally friendly synthesis method for Te-diol compounds (with a primary focus on Te-HD) was developed in this study.
-This method reduces energy consumption and mitigates safety hazards while maintaining batch reproducibility and scalability.
+An energy efficient synthesis method for Te-diol compounds (with a primary focus on Te-HD) was developed in this study.
+Compared with our previous azeotropic distillation method, this method reduces energy consumption and mitigates safety hazards while maintaining batch reproducibility and scalability.
 The approach involves direct mixing of solid TeA, diols, and MeOH under ambient conditions.
-Key innovations include: (1) employing MeOH as solvent without heating or organic amine additives, enabling reaction completion within half a day at room temperature with stirring; (2) subsequent mild-temperature vacuum distillation for MeOH removal, yielding Te-diol compounds directly applicable for Te-LS preparation.
+In this methanol-mediated reaction system, MeOH actively participates in the reaction and accelerates the reaction rate, thereby enabling this heterogeneous reaction to be completed within an acceptable timeframe.
+Under these mild conditions (n$_\mathrm{Te}$:n$_\mathrm{HD}$:n$_\mathrm{MeOH}$=1:3:80, TeA=0.5 kg), the reaction completes within 4 hours at room temperature with stirring.
+Notably, adding a small amount of DDA (0.2 molar equivalents relative to Te) further reduces the reaction time to 2 hours.
+The process concludes with mild-temperature vacuum distillation to remove MeOH, yielding Te-diol compounds that are directly applicable for Te-LS preparation.